Padmāvatī: Iconography

 A snake's hood covers her head, and she sits on a lotus flower.
-Often a small image of the Lord Parshvanatha is placed in her crown.
+Often a small image of Parshvanatha is placed in her crown.
 She may be depicted as four-armed, carrying noose and rosary (japa mala), elephant goad, lotus and a fruit.
+Her mount, or vahana, is the rooster.
 Yaksha-Yakshi pair sculptures of Padmavati Ambika and Dharanendra are one of the most favoured along with Gomukha-Chakreshwari and Sarvahanabhuti-Ambika.